‘Vampire Diaries’ Series Finale: Will Elena Finally Return? Bonnie Possibly Dead

 According to Bustle, the latest installment of the long-running vampire drama series from The CW titled “We’re Planning A June Wedding” showcased Bonnie’s attempt at saving her friends from Katherine.

-In Episode 15, Caroline and Stefan Salvatore (Paul Wesley) were able to finish exchanging their vows in their impromptu June wedding which was supposed to lure out Katherine from hiding.
+In Episode 15, Caroline and Stefan Salvatore (Paul Wesley) were able to finish exchanging their vows in their impromptu June wedding, which was supposed to lure out Katherine from hiding.

 But while they wanted Katherine to come out the shadows and face them, they did not expect what happened next.